Naimul07/Blog_Forum/README.md

 This is the frontend of a BlogForum website built using React.
 The backend API is developed with Laravel.
 User can share their thought or ask help to solve problem.

+## Features

+- User Authentication (Sign up, Login, Email verification,Reset Password)
+- Create, edit, and delete posts
+- Comment on posts with threaded replies
+- AutoComplete SearchBar
+- Likes
+- User profile(where one can see their post and comments and replies and also can delete and edit them)

+## Tech Stack

+**React:** JavaScript library for building the user interface

+**React Router:** For client-side routing

+**Zustand:** For state management

+**Axios:** For making HTTP requests to the backend

+**Tailwind CSS:** For styling the components

+**React Hook Form:** For form validation and handling

+**Vite:** For fast build and hot-reload development

+**Backend** Laravel is used to develop Api.

 ## Screenshots
 HomePage